 - I only transfer long-term dry goods in containers – flour, sugar, dog treats, etc. Everything else stays in its own box.
 I found that some containers didn’t hold the entire box and I would end up with a storage container and a half filled box – that was just too complicated.
 I like simple.

-- I hung three racks on one side wall to hold foil and sandwich bags.
+- I hung three racks on one side wall to hold aluminum foil, parchment paper and Ziplock bags.

-- On the other side I added hooks to hang a few cleaning items.
+- On the other side I added hooks to hang a few cleaning supplies.

 Others are attached with brass fasteners or glued on.
 I make them on my computer using Microsoft Word and a favorite font.
 I then laminate them with self laminating sheets that I buy at the office supply store.
 This way they last longer and can be wiped clean.

-To learn more on how I make my laminated labels, click here.
+To learn more on how I make my laminated labels, find them here.

-You can click the link to see the tutorial on how I made the Dog and Cat Food Containers.
+You can tab the link to see the tutorial on how I made the Dog and Cat Food Containers.

 5. Make it Pretty – Budget Update